1.0 Making a Report/Complaint

 8.0 Records

 The Commission will keep records of all aspects of the investigation.
 These records will be kept confidential, except when otherwise required or permitted by law or any competent court.
+The Commission is obliged by Section 4(2)(d) of the Act to retain records of all information received or disseminated by it and any agreements entered into by it pursuant to that section for a minimum of five years.

 Download the respective documents below: